ADJUSTMENT OF STATUS AND GREEN CARDS

 What Is a Green Card?

 Green card holders may apply for U.S. citizenship after showing they have established a permanent residence in the U.S. for at least five years.
 They must also show they have good moral character.
-The government can revoke green cards if the holder commits certain crimes.
+The government can revoke green cards if the holder commits certain crimes, such as crimes of moral turpitude.

 USCIS judges green card applications.
 In some cases, an immigration judge, an authorized federal judge, or a member of the Board of Immigration Appeals (BIA) grants Green Cards.

 While many types of green cards exist, they essentially work in the same way.
 Additionally, they all have your Alien Registration Number, which you need for many immigration documents.
 It grants you legal permanent resident status.
 But the way someone becomes eligible for each green card requires a different process and adjustment application.

 The Four Most Common Types of Green Cards Are: